 In many areas it is claimed that carrying three shiny conkers in your pocket will ensure you will always have money.
 While in other places, particularly in the US, it is claimed that carrying conkers - or buck-eyes as they are called over the pond - ensure virility in a man.
 In addition, buck-eyes are often found in hoodoo recipes, and again often in powders to promote *ahem* a gentlemen's strength.
 It is though this belief may have arisen from the supposed resemblance of the nuts in their spiky cases to the relevant pair of parts on the male anatomy.
 On a related but more polite note concerning the conkers in their spiked cases, in England it was claimed that the longer spines in the conker, the longer and harder the winter to come.
 Again this may be a belief derived from their shape, with the green conker spikes resembling icicles.

-Now as those who employ this method of spider control, assert that this is the case, it would rather suggest that the conkers themselves give off some kind chemical or scent that naturally repels spiders.
+Now as those who employ this method of spider control, assert that this is the case, it would rather suggest that the conkers themselves give off some kind of chemical or scent that naturally repels spiders.
 However despite many tests, so far scientists have failed to discover any such compounds or substances in the humble conker.
-But apparently a natural property of the conker is an utter disregard of science, for it is still widely reported that conkers will keep spiders away.
+But apparently another natural property of the conker is an utter disregard of science, for it is still widely reported that conkers will keep spiders away, and many folks do swear by them.
 So possibly there is still some magic in the old horse chestnut tree after all...